franklynw/SearchBarNavigation/README.md

 > **NB:** All examples require `import SearchBarNavigation` at the top of the source file

+To use SearchBarNavigation, your viewModel must implement SearchBarShowing.
+The only required field for the implementation is the searchResults, and you must set the SearchListItemType typealias.

 This example is using a custom content type, so it can display icons as well as the search text (requires Combine as well) -

 ```swift